Scott Ranger

-Scott Ranger (born June 21, 1983, in Nanaimo, British Columbia) is a former professional Canadian lacrosse player who played for the Calgary Roughnecks and San Jose Stealth in the National Lacrosse League.
+Scott Ranger (born June 21, 1983, in Nanaimo, British Columbia) is a Canadian former professional box lacrosse player who played for the Calgary Roughnecks and San Jose Stealth in the National Lacrosse League.

 Ranger was drafted by the San Jose Stealth in 2003, but only played nine games over two seasons.
 Ranger signed with the Calgary Roughnecks before the 2007 season, and led the team in scoring in his first season.

 Ranger is also the team captain for the Victoria Shamrocks in the WLA.
 Ranger was named league MVP in 2011, and team MVP in both 2011 and 2012, when he led not only his former Nanaimo Timbermen team but the league in scoring.